Tony Docherty

-Tony Docherty (born 24 January 1971) is a Scottish football coach and former player, who currently manages Scottish Championship club Ross County.
+Tony Docherty (born 24 January 1971) is a Scottish professional football manager and former player.
+He is currently the head coach of the Scotland national under-21 football team.

 Docherty played as a midfielder for Dunfermline Athletic, Cambridge United, Stirling Albion, East Stirlingshire and Albion Rovers.

 He was then the long-term assistant manager to Derek McInnes at St Johnstone, Bristol City, Aberdeen and Kilmarnock.

 In 2023, Docherty became a manager in his own right at Dundee retaining the Dens Park club’s status in the Scottish Premiership for two seasons.
-Four months after departing Dundee, he was appointed manager of Ross County.
+Four months after departing Dundee, he managed Ross County from September to December 2025.

 Career

 As a player

 Docherty's short playing career began in 1987 with Dunfermline Athletic before moving to English side Cambridge United.
 In the early 1990s he returned to Scotland, having spells with Stirling Albion, East Stirlingshire and Albion Rovers.

 Assistant manager

 During his time with the Coatbridge club, Docherty became SFA development officer for the Glasgow area, spending three years there before a move to Falkirk as the community coach.
 Upon Ian McCall's appointment as manager at Brockville, Docherty became assistant manager, and when McCall moved to take charge of Dundee United in early 2003, Docherty came as part of the management team.
 Following McCall's dismissal and Gordon Chisholm's subsequent appointment, Docherty was promoted to first team coach, a position he held under the successive management spells of Craig Brewster and Craig Levein.